 If you treat your hearing loss with hearing aids, don’t assume your coworkers have noticed your assistive devices.
 Hearing aids today are more discreet than ever before, often concealed entirely in the ear canal.
 If you wear hearing aids, take advantage of their features at the workplace.
 Stream conversations directly to your hearing aid when possible, and take time to adjust your hearing aid settings to minimize common background noise at your workplace.

-Treating your hearing loss is one of the best things you can do for your job performance, however, whether or not you treat your hearing loss there are some simple skills that can help you on the job.
+Seeking hearing loss treatment is one of the best things you can do for your job performance, however, whether or not you treat your hearing loss there are some simple skills that can help you on the job.
 One huge help is learning where to place yourself in a room for better hearing.

 For meetings, choose locations that are enclosed and quiet.
 Open common areas or restaurants often have too much chaotic background noise and don’t work well for focused hearing.
 Placing yourself where you can see everyone involved in the conversation assists you with following who is talking and the tone of what they are saying.
 Sitting in a spot where you are away from blowing vents and open doors or windows intercepts additional noise distractions.
 Finally, sitting with your back to a wall helps you discern speech direction and dampens excess noise.